Scandy-co/frontend-dev-test/README.md

 ## Approach / Time Management / Takeaways
 - All in all, I had a great time working on this.
 In all honesty I think it was definitely the most involved and most challenging coding assessment that I have worked on, but I really enjoyed getting back into React, learning a little more about React Hooks and although was challenged by it, really impressed with Firebase so far.
 - While I did not officially log my time, I did keep a rough journal of my process and my time management.
 In total, it took me roughly 8 total hours including planning & architecture, research, dev env setup, coding, and finally documentation.
 The vast majority of this time was obviously spent on researching and learning Firebase and the storage event-triggered cloud functions, most notably the 'sendImage' function that emails a download link to the admin.
 - If I had to do it over again, I would have probably spent a little more time researching / practicing with Firebase cloudfunctions prior to starting on the project and maybe also a little less time on the UI.
 I tend to get a little carried with perfecting the frontend.
+I also did not take much creative freedom and essentially went straight off of the 'example' in the instructions.
+I hope this is ok.
+I had several ideas for tweaking the application so that it was somewhat unique to express a little creativity, but as I got into the research and planning stages, I quickly decided that I most likely would not have any spare time to show-off any fancy animation skills (I actually really like playing with CSS animations, slick UI features, etc).
+Oh well.
 - Overall, I think that this project does a good job of assessing my skillset and I look forward to hearing your feedback!